Peter Hoffmann

 client.create_table(table_name, schema)

-To interact with a table you have to open it.
-Basic metadata is available too:
+To interact with a table, you must open it.
+Basic metadata is also available:

 >>> table = client.open_table(table_name)